Millet hull pillows are a lesser-known alternative to buckwheat pillows like our own Hullo.

 Unfortunately the millet hulls don’t grip together like buckwheat hulls do and thus the pillow doesn’t keep its shape very well.
 The divot containing my head slowly sunk to the mattress, causing my neck to bend downward at an unnatural angle.

-I tried adding more millet, but that just made it too firm.
+I added more millet, thinking it’d offer better support.
+Although the loft (height) was now correct, it wasn’t as comfortable.
+Being so full, it no longer conformed to the shape of my head.
 The hulls would move away only so far as the fabric case would allow.
-Once the hulls’ movement was restricted, the pillow became so firm that it felt like a bag of sand.
+The pillow became so firm that it felt like a bag of sand.

 Millet hulls don’t allow air to circulate like a buckwheat pillow and thus, the millet is noticeably warmer.